Last Updated on September 24, 2020 by Scott Krager

 The reason why CPUs don’t handle all heavy graphics by themselves is because it’s a very resource intensive task, and burdening an already busy CPU with graphics-handling would be perfect recipe for disaster.

-That's why we have graphics card - a separate processing unit for graphics.
-This helps CPU in completing other tasks faster too.
+That’s why we have graphics card – a separate processing unit for graphics.
+This helps CPU in completing other tasks faster.

-CPU send the calculations for the instructions of the graphics card.
-Graphics card, in turn, apply final processing to those graphics, and send them over to your monitor display.
+CPU sends the instructions of the graphics card.
+Graphics card, in turn, applies final processing to those graphics, and sends them over to your monitor display.

 Apart from this, graphics cards also come with different settings to customize graphics, such as anti-aliasing.

-Also known as RAM, computer's memory is a small-size short-term storage that is used to store the information which is frequently being processed by the CPU.
+Also known as RAM, computer’s memory is a small-size short-term storage that is used to store the information which is currently being processed by the CPU.

 If CPU had to access the hard drive to retrieve information every time, it would make computer operations too slow.
 That’s why RAM memory was created.
 It has a very small size as compared to a hard drive, but it’s a lot faster too.